grantmerola/filesystems-writing-project/filesystems.md

 - [Checksums](https://techterms.com/definition/checksum) - Checksums [may be seen as a subset](https://stackoverflow.com/questions/460576/hash-code-and-checksum-whats-the-difference) of hashes because they work much the same way the primary difference being that checksums are optimized for detecting data change making them the go to for many data integrity tasks.

-- [Parity bits](https://techterms.com/definition/parity_bit) - Parity bits is a bit on the end of a string of bits that indicates whether there is and even or odd total number of ones in the string, on bit flip the parity will be off allowing for error detection.
+- [Parity bits](https://techterms.com/definition/parity_bit) - Parity bits is a bit on the end of a string of bits that indicates whether there is an even or odd total number of ones in the string, on bit flip the parity will be off allowing for error detection.
 However if more than one bit were to flip the parity would reverse again and you would have a two bit error but not be able to detect it, this is why parity bits operate best on very small bits of data where the chances of multiple bit flips are very unlikely.
 In interesting use of parity bit is in raid arrays where using boolean math you can reconstruct the original data from one of the disks using the half the information on one other data disk and a disk of parity bits.

 - [Redundancy](https://techterms.com/definition/redundancy) - Is the idea of having a backup, nothing is better, if the world burned down than a virgin copy of your data safely squirreled away.
 Having a plan for when things inevitably hit the fan is worth more gold than in all the world, this is true in all of tech not just filesystems.